fabnicol/ubuntu4mercury/README.md

 Mercury compilers and emacs have been built within the Docker image in the course of its building process.
-A ROTD built under Gentoo from original sources is downloaded and used as a bootstrapping compiler, then is replaced by the same ROTD rebuilt within the Docker image.
+A ROTD built under Gentoo from original sources is downloaded and used as a bootstrapping compiler, then is replaced by the ROTD rebuilt within the Docker container.

 ## Invocation